List of Power Rangers Ninja Steel characters: Galaxy Warriors

+Galvanax

-Galvanax is an Oni-themed alien who is the reigning champion of the popular intergalactic game show "Galaxy Warriors" where contestants battle to prove who is the mightiest warrior.
+Galvanax (voiced by Richard Simpson) is an Oni-themed alien who is the reigning champion of the popular intergalactic game show "Galaxy Warriors", where contestants battle to prove who is the mightiest warrior.

 Ten years ago, he came to Earth in search of the Ninja Nexus Star, meeting opposition from ninja master Dane Romero.
-When Galvanax struck the Star with his staff, its energies transformed Dane into the Red Ranger where he engaged Galvanax in battle.
+When Galvanax struck the Star with his naginata, its energies transformed Dane into the Red Ranger where he engaged Galvanax in battle.
 Unfortunately, Dane is defeated and Galvanax proceeds to absorb the Star's energies.
-Unwilling to let the Star fall into evil hands, Dane shatters it with his katana sword, separating it into six separate Ninja Power Stars, disappearing in a tremendous explosion, leaving the stars sealed within the Nexus Prism.
-Galvanax and his crew take Dane's son Brody captive as well as taking the Prism, with Galvanax vowing to remove the Ninja Stars to acquire their power.
+Unwilling to let the Star fall into evil hands, Dane shatters it with his katana, separating it into six separate Ninja Power Stars before disappearing in a tremendous explosion, leaving the stars sealed within the Nexus Prism.
+Galvanax and his crew take Dane's son Brody captive as well as the Prism, with Galvanax vowing to remove the Ninja Stars to acquire their power.

-After the Rangers get their hands on the stars, Galvanax sends each of the contestants of Galaxy Warriors to take the stars back from them.
+After the Rangers get their hands on the Stars, Galvanax sends each of the contestants of Galaxy Warriors to take the stars back from them.

-At the end of "Helping Hand," Galvanax gets the Rangers' Ninja Stars except for their Power Stars due to Victor and Monty's magnetic device attracting them which caught the attention of a Buzzcam.
-While Galvanax has Madame Odius and the Basher Bots take Victor and Monty as hostages, Galvanax makes plans for the season finale of "Galaxy Warriors".
+At the end of "Helping Hand", Galvanax gets the Rangers' Ninja Stars except for their Power Stars due to Victor and Monty's magnetic device attracting them, which caught the attention of a Buzzcam.
+Galvanax then has Madame Odius and the Basherbots take Victor and Monty as hostages before making plans for the season finale of "Galaxy Warriors".

-In "Galvanax Rises," Galvanax puts the season finale of "Galaxy Warriors" at hand by engaging the Rangers in a final showdown.
-He starts by unleashing the Basher Bots on the Rangers before using Victor and Monty's magnet to steal their Ninja Power Stars.
-While the other Rangers were captured, Brody destroyed the magnet leaving him to fight Galvanax until Brody gets away with Mick.
-Galvanax and the Basher Bots catch up to Brody and Mick where he demands that Brody hands over his Ninja Power Star in exchange that he won't have the Basher Bots destroy Sarah, Preston, Calvin, Hayley, and Levi.
-After Brody destroys his Ninja Power Star in an attempt to keep it from falling into Galvanax' hands, both sides were surprised when the fragments formed three Red Ninja Power Stars which resulted in Mick becoming another Red Ranger and the return of Dane Romero as the original Red Ranger.
-All eight Rangers then fought Galvanax where he melted all the other Power Stars and drank them as he uses his new abilities to attack the Rangers.
+In "Galvanax Rises", Galvanax puts the season finale of "Galaxy Warriors" at hand by engaging the Rangers in a final showdown.
+He starts by unleashing the Basherbots on the Rangers before using Victor and Monty's magnet to steal their Ninja Power Stars.
+While the other Rangers were captured, Brody destroyed the magnet, leaving him to fight Galvanax until Brody gets away with Mick.
+Galvanax and the Basherbots catch up to Brody and Mick where he demands that Brody hands over his Ninja Power Star in exchange that he won't have the Basherbots destroy his captured friends.
+After Brody destroys his Ninja Power Star in an attempt to keep it from falling into Galvanax' hands, both sides were surprised when the fragments formed three Red Ninja Power Stars, which resulted in Mick becoming another Red Ranger and the return of Dane Romero as the original Red Ranger.
+All eight Rangers then fought Galvanax until he melted all the other Ninja Stars and drank them, gaining new abilities to attack the Rangers.
 Galvanax orders Cosmo Royale to use the Gigantify Ray which the audience supports.
-Upon Galvanax being enlarged, Madame Odius activated the Mega-Magnet to attract every Ninja Steel present including the Ninja Steel ingested by Galvanax as Madame Odius reveals her motives.
-However, the Mega-Magnet attracts the Ninja Steel meteor which strikes Galvanax' ship as Galvanax plans to continue destroying the Rangers.
+Upon Galvanax being enlarged, Madame Odius activated the Mega-Magnet to attract every Ninja Steel present, including the Ninja Steel ingested by Galvanax as she reveals her motives.
+However, the Mega-Magnet attracts the Ninja Steel meteor, which strikes Galvanax' ship as Galvanax plans to continue destroying the Rangers.
 Using the Ninja Nexus Morph Final Attack, the Rangers destroy Galvanax.

-Galvanax is voiced by Richard Simpson.